adafruit/Adafruit_OV7670/README.md

         samd51_arduino.cpp   SAMD51 arch- and Arduino-specific C++ functions

-Architecture- and/or platform-specific files should contain #ifdef checks since some platforms (e.g. Arduino) will compile all source files in the directory and would otherwise break.
+Architecture- and/or platform-specific files should contain #ifdef checks since some platforms (e.g. Arduino) will wanton compile all source files in the directory and would otherwise break.

 **When adding support for a new device at the C level, you MUST #include the corresponding header file in ov7670.h, so the C and C++ code that build